 Sony Corporation (NYSE: SONY)

-The brand competes with Bose, yes, but really has a stake in nearly every aspect in the electronics industry.
+The brand competes with Bose, yes, but it also has a stake in nearly every aspect of the electronics industry.

-Their first venture into audio electronics was with the iconic Walkman cassette player, which down the line developed into CD players, digital media players, and even a line of phones.
+Its first venture into audio electronics was with the iconic Walkman cassette player, which later evolved into CD players, digital media players, and even a line of phones.

 With these devices came headphones, as well as speakers.
-Sony has continued to produce studio quality headphones, speakers, and home audio kits, and for good reason.
+Sony has continued to produce studio-quality headphones, speakers, and home audio kits, and for good reason.